2017 Solar Eclipse

 The Oregon Parks and Recreation Department has created a website with our most up to date information on reservations, parks in and near the path of totality, resources, and more.
 This website will be updated and added to as new information becomes available.
 OPRD Solar Eclips Info

 When planning your trip to The Cove, there is a lot going on in and around Madras, Oregon.
 Check out The Oregon Solar Fest at Oregon Solar Fest and Madras-Jefferson County Tourism for more details.
-The City of Culver is hosting their annual Crawdad Festival in downtown Culver on Saturday, August 19 – parade at 10 am, festival following.
+The City of Culver is hosting their annual Crawdad Festival in downtown Culver on Saturday, August 19 – parade at 10 am, festival 11 am – 5 pm.

 The Cove Palisades State Park is within the path of totality.
 Currently weather predictions indicate clear viewing in this area.

 The Cove Palisades State Park Campgrounds are FULL for the weekend

-The Cove expects a full and very busy campground from Thursday, August 17 – Tuesday, August 22; including the actual eclipse on Monday, August 21st.
+The Cove expects a full and very busy campground from Thursday, August 16 – Tuesday, August 23; including the actual eclipse on Monday, August 21st.
 (Current weather conditions may extend the ban.)
-Please plan ahead, come prepared with food, water and supplies.
+Please plan ahead, come prepared with food, water, ice and supplies.
 This event will occur during Central Oregon’s annual fire season; fire conditions will be extreme and a fire ban will be in affect – consider alternative cooking methods if you plan on cooking.
 Propane will be allowed only in developed areas of the park such as campgrounds or day use facilities.
-No wood or charcoal fires, propane fire rings, tiki-torches, regular or Citronella candles or other open flames are allowed in the park.
+No wood or charcoal fires, propane fire rings, tiki-torches, regular or Citronella candles or other open flames are allowed anywhere in the park.
 Extreme traffic congestion is anticipated on local roadways so be prepared for prolonged travel times and long gas lines.

 Eye Safety – Is it safe to look at the sun?